zynolo/zynolo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a Postdoctoral Fellow at Hong Kong Polytechnic University, under the supervision of Prof. [Edward Chung](https://www.edwardchung.com/).
-I am interested in modern AI technologies, especially for reinforcement learning and large language models, and hope to use them to tackle the challenging control and optimization problems in power and transportation system.
+I am interested in modern AI technologies, especially for **reinforcement learning** and **large language models**, and hope to use them to tackle the challenging control and optimization problems in power and transportation system.

-I have published some papers (8 in first author) at the top international AI conferences, such as NeurIPS, ICML, KDD, IJCAI, and AAAI, and on some Journals, like IEEE Trans and Applied Energy.
-I served as reviewers in ICLR, AAAI, IJCAI, and IEEE Trans Journals.
+I have published several papers, including eight as first author, in top international AI conferences such as NeurIPS, ICML, KDD, IJCAI, and AAAI, as well as in leading journals including IEEE Transactions and Applied Energy.
+I have served as a reviewer for ICLR, AAAI, IJCAI, and various IEEE Transactions journals.

-I have a closed collaboration with a Start-up, [MemOS](https://memos.openmem.net/cn/).
+I maintain a close collaboration with the startup [MemOS](https://memos.openmem.net/cn/).

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 My doctoral desseration was awarded as "Outstanding Doctoral Dissertations of Shaanxi Province (陕西省优秀博士论文)"